Obama says unequivocally committed to 'net neutrality'

-SANTA MONICA Calif.
-(Reuters) - President Barack Obama declared himself fully committed to “net neutrality” on Thursday while U.S. regulators review controversial new regulations that would govern how Internet service providers (ISPs) manage traffic on their networks.
+SANTA MONICA, Calif., Oct 9 (Reuters) - President Barack Obama declared himself fully committed to “net neutrality” on Thursday while U.S. regulators review controversial new regulations that would govern how Internet service providers (ISPs) manage traffic on their networks.

 “Net neutrality” refers to the idea that Internet service providers should enable equal access to all content regardless of source.

-The proposed rules would ban ISPs from blocking or slowing users’ access to websites but allow them to charge content companies for faster and more reliable delivery of traffic to users.
+The proposed rules would ban them ISPs from blocking or slowing down users’ access to websites but allow them to charge content companies for faster and more reliable delivery of traffic to users.

 “I am unequivocally committed to net neutrality,” Obama said to applause from a group of company start-up founders in California.
 “It’s what has unleashed the power of the Internet, and we don’t want to lose that or clog up the pipes.”